Taritsyn/BundleTransformer/NuGet/BundleTransformer.LessLite/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. DotlessClientOnly library was replaced by my own implementation of the LESS-compiler;
+   1. Added support of the data-uri function;
-   2. Is now supported LESS version 1.4.2.
+   2. In configuration settings of LESS-translator added 3 new properties:
+      IeCompat, StrictMath and StrictUnits.

    =============
    DOCUMENTATION